janbrus/ssb-api-python-examples/README.md

 Klasskommune shows how to use Statistics Norways [Statistical Classifications and Codelists](https://www.ssb.no/en/klass/) API, to get municipality IDs.

+Two-tables-in-one-chart combines datasets from two Statbank tables using Pandas pivot, and plot them using Matplotlib.

-The plan is to post all examples both in Norwgian and in English.
+The plan is to post all examples both in Norwegian and in English.